6. Reports¶

 Key specifications:

 - An Episode is defined as ‘active’ and in-scope for inclusion in this report if it had one or more Service Contacts recorded in the period.
-No distinction is made between Open and Completed Episodes
+No distinction is made between Open and Completed Episodes, except for the “Organisation Referred to at Episode Conclusion” which only applies to closed episodes

 - Service Contacts flagged as ‘No Show’ are not included for this purpose